joelmeyerson/conformation-inspector/README.md

 `c2.star` STAR file with particles for conformation 2.

+Optionally, the parent oligomer star file can be provided and it will be used to generate new star files for the subset of oligomers that have "pure" C1 and C2 conformations.
+For example, if the oligomer is a trimer this option will return all trimers that have three C1 subunits (`pure_c1.star`), and all trimers that have three C2 subunits (`pure_c2.star`).

+`oligomer.star` STAR file with oligomer particles (typically the input used during symmetry expansion).

 ### Conda environment
 Quick setup for a conda environment to run the script.